victor-hdgomes/victor-hdgomes/README.md

 Hi!

-I'm Victor and I'm a FullStack JavaScript Web Developer.
+I'm Victor and I'm a FullStack Developer.

 I created this account to share with you all my projects and to network.